AnnaNikitaRL/EVA/README.md

 python experiment.py
 ```

-In order to run baseline DQN model one can set up weighting parameter &lambda to 1;
+In order to run baseline DQN model one can set up weighting parameter &lambda; to 1

 ```sh
 python experiment.py --lambd=1